WADSFinalProject/Moralm-Centra-FE/README.md

 # Moralm Centra Front End
+Started on the 15th of May 2024
-Completed on 5th June 2024
+Completed on the 5th of June 2024